ludekcizinsky/hypernca/README.md

 ## Acknowledgements

 We would like to thank to [Ehsan Pajouheshgar](https://pajouheshgar.github.io/) for providing the data and the [nca code](helpers/nca/) which we slightly modified.
 In addition, we have adopted Ehsan's EDM scheduler and Gram encoder code.
+Finally, Ehsan came up with the whole idea of using diffusion models for NCA weight initialization, which we have further developed in this work.

-Further, the graph [construction code](helpers/gmn/) is taken from [graph meta nets repo](https://github.com/cptq/graph_metanetworks/tree/main/gmn).
+The graph [construction code](helpers/gmn/) is taken from [graph meta nets repo](https://github.com/cptq/graph_metanetworks/tree/main/gmn).
 We have modified it so that also the global feature vector can be used.